s-t-e-v/Product-preview-card-component/README-draft.md

 #### Using different fonts to beautify a Website

 I haven't realize until doing this project how fonts are a game changer in web design, and design in general.
 I am used to write reports, etc. with Time New Roman or equivalent fonts, and using only one font within the document.
-It makes sens to do this, because using multiple fonts can become a mess quickly and reports are more focus on content rather than form.
-However, for web design, it can be interesting to use more than one font if choose wisely.
-Maybe using too many fonts can also be bad, but using only one makes the website less beautiful, *a priori*.
+Good to know for future web design.

 #### Commenting in CSS
 Very basic skill but I learned to do it during the project.